itscodenation/curriculum-15-16/units/9-HTML2/sessions/3-project-aboutMe/README.md

 ##Overview

 This project involves the students creating a 4-page website about themselves.
-Students will style these pages using a common styles heet.
+Students will style these pages using a common style sheet.

 ##Before Class